 [ANU faculty page] [Google Scholar page] [CV]

 I am a single parent with two amazing daughters, Fleur and Willa.
-Both were born in the US while I was a postdoc.
-I was born in Sydney, but did most of my growing up in Brisbane, after my parents moved to here from Northern Ireland.
-Both didn’t go to uni, so I’m also technically a “first-gen” but that’s not particularly novel here in Australia.
+Both were born in the US during my postdoc time.
+I was born in Sydney, but did most of my growing up in Brisbane.
+My parents moved to Australia from Northern Ireland just before I was born.
+Both didn’t go to uni, so I’m technically a “first-gen”, but that’s not particularly novel here.
+I am happy to talk to colleagues and students about going from policy to academia, balancing parenting with study or work, neurodiversity and mental health, or any of my other non-linear journeys.

 Contact

-on campus in 7 Liversidge Street
+on campus in Old Canberra House (until we move back to 7 Liversidge Street)

 ryan dot edwards at anu dot edu dot au